brandon-neth/chapel-www/src/content/getinvolved.md

 - Fund work you'd like to see done on, or in, Chapel through:
   - development and/or support contracts
   - the Linux Foundation

+[^1]: To contribute back to the Chapel GitHub repository, be sure to familiarize yourself with the [Developer Certificate of Origin (DCO)](/docs/developer/bestPractices/DCO.html)